Rezzato: Modern era

-Virle Treponti Town Hall in 1917.

 The origin of the town's name is believed to stem from the medieval "Regadium," meaning "royal court," a term used to designate the area surrounding the city of Brescia.
 Benedictine monks contributed to the founding of Rezzato by draining the land and digging irrigation canals on the Valverde plain.

-Rezzato became a free commune on 12 March 1299, when its inhabitants obtained permission from the Bishop of Brescia, Berardo Maggi, to separate the village from the Benedictine monastery of St. Eufemia.
+Rezzato became a free commune on 12 March 1299, when its inhabitants obtained permission from the Bishop of Brescia, Berardo Maggi (1240–1308), to separate the village from the Benedictine monastery of St. Eufemia.

 In the 14th century, battles between the Guelph and Ghibelline city-states led to the domination of Milan and the surrounding territories by the powerful Visconti family, backed by Emperor Henry VII.
 In the 15th century, the western part of Lombardy came under the control of the Sforza family, while Brescia became part of the Venetian Republic in 1429.
 Under Venetian rule, local commerce and crafts flourished, and Rezzato gained renown for its marble.
 Stone cutting was the predominant industry in Rezzato from the 15th to the early 20th century.

 Due to its proximity to the city and its favorable climate, many noble families built their summer residences in Rezzato.
-The noble Giacomo Chizzola, after withdrawing from politics, founded a school in his villa for the children of wealthy Brescia families, where they could learn Latin.
-It is known that the mathematician Niccolò Tartaglia gave a lesson on Euclid, while Chizzola taught rural economics.
+The noble Giacomo Chizzola (1502–1586), after withdrawing from politics, founded a school in his villa for the children of wealthy Brescia families, where they could learn Latin.
+It is known that the mathematician Niccolò Tartaglia (1499–1557) gave a lesson on Euclid, while Chizzola himself taught rural economics.
 This academy may have been one of the oldest agricultural academies in the world.

 Several notable figures visited and stayed in Rezzato during the 19th century: Napoleon and Garibaldi spent a night in Villa Fenaroli, while Prime Minister Giuseppe Zanardelli often came to Rezzato in the summer to spend his holidays.

 On 15 June 1859, the significant Battle of Treponti took place in Rezzato, one of the battles of the Second War of Independence, fought between Garibaldi's forces and the Austrian army led by Karl von Urban.

-The municipal boundaries were expanded in 1928 with the addition of the village of Virle Treponti.
+The municipal boundaries were expanded on 1 May 1928 with the addition of the village of Virle Treponti.